Nikita Ivanov (politician): Biography

 In 2009, he was appointed Advisor to the Secretariat of the Presidium of the General Council of the Office of the Central Executive Committee of the All-Russian political party United Russia, but retained the position of Advisor to Surkov, who was the First Deputy Head of the Russian Presidential Administration.
 According to Militant Organisation of Russian Nationalists (BORN) member Ilya Goryachev, Ivanov coordinated the concert of the neo-Nazi group Kolovrat on Bolotnaya Square on 4 November 2009.

 In 2010, he published a policy article in the Izvestia newspaper on the offensive potentials of Russia and the United States.

 In 2011, Ivanov was elected to the 6th State Duma on the list of United Russia, but withdrew from the elections before registration.

-In the same year he was elected a deputy of the Olgetinsky village council of the municipality "Rural settlement of " of the Republic of Ingushetia.
+In the same year he was elected a deputy of the Olgetinsky village council of the municipality "Rural settlement of Olgeti" of the Republic of Ingushetia.

 On 1 December 2011, by decree of the President of the Republic of Ingushetia, Yunus-Bek Yevkurov, Ivanov was appointed to the position of representative from the executive body of state power of the Republic of Ingushetia to the upper house of the Federal Assembly of Russia.
 On 30 December, he was approved by the Federation Council for a 5-year period.
 Since 23 January 2012, he was the Deputy Chairman of the Federation Council Committee on Defense and Security.

 From 2012 to 2013, he was a visiting professor at Moscow State Institute of International Relations.
 He read a course of lectures on public administration in modern Russia.

 In 2013, Ivanov became a member of the Public Council under the Ministry of Internal Affairs of Russia.

 In 2014, he published the book "Public administration in modern Russia: a course of lectures", which reveals the applied aspects of public administration in modern Russia with an emphasis on the activities of the executive branch of government.

 According to Meduza website and Dozhd TV sources, he was the customer and author of the concept for the video “Baby” by singer Alice Vox, released in May 2017, criticizing schoolchildren for participating in the 2017–2018 Russian protests.